bioperl/bioperl.github.io/howtos/Beginners.md

 Note: sometimes sequences will contain ambiguous codes.
 For this reason, `get_mol_wt()` returns a reference to a two element array containing a greatest lower bound and a least upper bound of the molecular weight.

 The SeqWords object is similar to SeqStats and provides methods for calculating frequencies of "words" (e.g. tetramers or hexamers) within the sequence.
-See and for more information.
+See [Bio::Tools::SeqStats](http://search.cpan.org/search?query= Bio::Tools::SeqStats) and [Bio::Tools::SeqWords](http://search.cpan.org/search?query= Bio::Tools::SeqWords) for more information.

 ### BLAST

-**This section is outdated, please see <HOWTO:BlastPlus>.
+**This section is outdated, please see [HOWTO:BlastPlus](BlastPlus.html).
 BLAST is no longer supported by NCBI, it has been superceded by BLAST+.**

 You have access to a large number of sequence analysis programs within Bioperl.
 Typically this means you have a means to run the program and frequently a means of parsing the resulting output, or report, as well.
 Certainly the most popular analytical program is BLAST so let's use it as an example.
-First you'll need to get [BLAST](http://www.ncbi.nlm.nih.gov/blast/), also known as blastall, installed on your machine and running, versions of the program that can run on all the popular operating systems can be [downloaded](http://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download) from NCBI.
-The example code assumes that you used the formatdb program to index the database sequence file "db.fa".
+First you'll need to get [BLAST](http://www.ncbi.nlm.nih.gov/blast/), installed on your machine and running, versions of the program that can run on all the popular operating systems can be [downloaded](http://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download) from NCBI.
+The example code assumes that you used the formatdb program to index the database sequence file *db.fa*.

 As usual, we start by choosing a module to use, in this case .
 You stipulate some blastall parameters used by the blastall program by using `new()`.
 As you'd expect, we want to create a Blast object, and we will pass a Sequence object to the Blast object, this Sequence object will be used as the query: